zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-plus/bulk-insert.md

 Try it: [.NET Core](https://dotnetfiddle.net/9EwA7g) | [.NET Framework](https://dotnetfiddle.net/tEZywR)

 ## Example - Insert with relation (One to Many)

-INSERT entities with a one to many relations with Bulk Operation.
+Dapper Plus can insert a list of entities with a one-to-many relationship with Bulk Operation as shown in the following example.

 ```csharp
 DapperPlusManager.Entity<Supplier>().Table("Suppliers").Identity(x => x.SupplierID);